Timmy-Bergkvist/hiking-sweden/README.md

-# hiking-sweden
+# Hiking Sweden
-A site where you can find good hiking spots.
-Milestone Project 2.
+Hiking Sweden is a site for the best hiking spots in sweden, all the way from north to south.
+You can search for the best spot and find it on the map.
 ## UX

-This hiking site is intended for
+This hiking site is intended for hikers who want to hike the best spots in sweden.

 The hiking site contains a total of three sections: